damwhit/course-report-git-post/README.md

 After doing manual data entry and calculations using excel in previous jobs, I decided to learn how to program to streamline those processes.
-I attended the Turing back end engineering program in 2015 as a student, and quickly realized that not only could I solve these problems with programming, but I also really enjoy it.
-Before joining Turing as an instructor, I worked at Points of Light as a full-stack web developer engineering web applications to help people both organize and find volunteer opportunities in their communities.
+I attended the Turing back-end engineering program in 2015 as a student, and quickly realized that not only could I solve these problems with programming, but I also really enjoy it.
+Before joining Turing as a front-end instructor, I worked at Points of Light as a full-stack web developer engineering web applications to help people both organize and find volunteer opportunities in their communities.
 As an instructor, I pull from my previous experience and try to never speak in absolutes.
 In programming there are few truths and many opinions.
-When I'm not at Turing, I enjoy hanging out with my wife and our dog.
-I also enjoy cooking, eating, snowboarding, backpacking, hiking, and traveling.
+My hope is that our students can determine which opinions are reasonable by the time they graduate.